Do you have to pay tax in retirement?

 HM Revenue & Customs (HMRC) may have already contacted you to help you work out if you should be paying tax at State Pension age.
 You may also receive a P161 Age -related Personal Allowance form if you're approaching State Pension age.
-During 2013-2014, this is men who reach 65 and women who were born between 6 October 1951 and 5 April 1952.
 It's important that you fill this in so that you get any age-related allowances.
-If you're within a month of reaching State Pension age and haven't heard from HMRC please download the form below or contact HMRC to ask for the form.
+If you're within a month of reaching State Pension age and haven't heard from HMRC, download and complete the form below or contact HMRC to ask for the form.

 - Go to form P161 Age-related Personal Allowance on the HMRC website

 - HM Revenue & Customs (HMRC) (contacts section)

 Working out if you should be paying tax

 To work out if you are a taxpayer follow these three steps:

 - work out your tax-free allowances